k-kashapov/HashTable/README.md

 5) MurmurHash2A

 To test the function, we have hashed the entire Silmarillion by J.R.
 Tolkien word by word.
 Diagrams of Hash collisions were plotted.
+Amount of collisions of value H = length of the List, associated with hash value H.
 Chi-squared test was performed to estimate the uniformity quantitively.

 # Experimental results: